 Hypothyroidism and Lyme Disease Mimic Each Other

 Many of the patients I see with Lyme disease also experience hypothyroidism.
-TSH, Free T3, Free T4, and Reverse T3 levels need to be tested to properly assess thyroid function.
+TSH, Free T3, Free T4, and Reverse T3 levels must be tested to assess thyroid function properly.
 TSH levels should be below 2.0.
-Liothyronine (T3) is the active thyroid hormone, so anyone with hypothyroidism should take it.
-Levothyroxine (T4) should never be taken without T3 since conversion from T3 to T4 is often compromised in chronic illness.
+Anyone with hypothyroidism should take liothyronine (T3), the active thyroid hormone.
+Levothyroxine (T4) should never be taken without T3 since conversion from T4 to T3 is often compromised in chronic illness.
 Natural desiccated thyroid hormone such as Armour is also a good option.
 The dose of thyroid medication should be based on clinical symptoms and not laboratory results alone.

 Cortisol is the Foundation of all Hormones

 The adrenal glands produce cortisol, commonly known as the hormone produced in response to stress.
 Cortisol is necessary for short-term stressful events, but chronic stress reduces cortisol production contributing to fatigue, inflammation, and pain.
 Cortisol is the body’s natural steroid hormone and affects every organ and tissue in the body.
 Cortisol stimulates mitochondria which influences energy, mood, and cognition.

 Cortisol is released by the adrenals in response to infections and is required to moderate inflammation.
 Cortisol helps to regulate an overactive immune response in allergies and autoimmune conditions.
 Most people with chronic illnesses have insufficient cortisol and benefit from cortisol replacement.

 Symptoms of Low Cortisol

 - Inflammation, allergies, and autoimmunity